 Recognized as an education-friendly institution for federal employees, the University of Kansas is an ideal partner for your academic pursuits.
 Serving as KU’s doorway into Greater Kansas City, the KU Edwards Campus in Overland Park tailors its undergraduate, graduate and certificate programs to working professionals like you.

 With in-demand degrees and our cost-saving partnership with the federal government, we have federal employees covered.
-This partnership provides federal employees with scholarships to discount tuition—10 percent off in-state* or 25 percent off out-of-state—for the programs listed below.
+This partnership provides federal employees with scholarships to discount tuition—10 percent off in-state* and all-inclusive tuition rates or 25 percent off out-of-state—for the programs listed below.
 Put the strength of KU’s international reputation behind your degree and see where your career takes you.
 Your bright future is worth it.

 The Bachelor of Science in Information Technology